biblicalhumanities/greek-new-testament/syntax-trees/emdros-mql/README.md

 $ echo "VACUUM DATABASE ANALYZE GO" | mql -b 3 -d Nestle1904
 ```

 This will import it into the backend "SQLite3" (-b 3).
+For
-For other backends, run
+information about other backends, run

 ```
 mql --help